 It is not important only to talk about the Hereafter.
 Mere talk won’t get anything done.
 This attitude is crazy.
 This is zero to zero.

-Being lazy about the measure and accusing the destiny is wrong.
+Being lazy about the measure and accusing destiny is wrong.
 People will say that the interlocutor of the Qur’an, who has imposed some responsibilities on them, is almost the God Almighty.
-This kind of people’s understanding of fate is a slander against religion, and the thoughts of waiting from God (resignation-tevekkul) is frustrated.
+This kind of people’s understanding of fate is a slander against religion, and the thoughts of waiting for God (resignation-tevekkul) are frustrated.

-His poem with the title of Resignation after Perseverance is like that:
+His poem with the title Resignation after Perseverance is like that:

-Is this being the meaning of trust hey baffled?
+Is this the meaning of trust O baffled?

 Do you think your ancestors have slept for centuries?